 driver and works well with Twilio.
 However, if you have some reason to run PJSIP

-driver with Asterisk, please note the following:
+driver with Asterisk, note the following:

 Here is a guide to installing a non-bundled version of PJSIP.
 Change the version to 2.5.5 in the steps.